Working in partnership to improve services for children, young people and families in Nottingham.

 - Voluntary Sector: Children & Young People's Provider Network

-Representation from children and young people is also part of the Partnership.
-Three young people currently sit as members on the Children's Partnership Board.
+Children and young people are also represented and sit as members on the Children's Partnership Board.

 Who regulates Nottingham Children's Partnership?